 While live-streaming is a new frontier for many universities, Grinnell College Sports Information Director Ted Schultz has been webcasting sporting events for years.
 With international students making up close to 20% of its student body – more than triple the national average – live-streaming is the only way that the fans, family, and friends of many of its athletes can watch games.

-Yet, live-streaming sporting events doesn’t come without challenges — particularly at a college like Grinnell, which fields 18 teams across 11 different sports.
+Yet, live-streaming sporting events doesn’t come without challenges — particularly at a college like Grinnell, which fields teams in 20 different sports.
 With back-to-back events to capture, Schultz typically relied on willing students to keep the cameras rolling.

 An automated solution to college sports live-streaming